AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. While this is a great start, you want to personalize the presentation a bit more for your delivery.
 Let's see how to improve the content.

-### Exercise 2 - Ask Copilot to help you create an icebreaker slide
+### Task 2: Ask Copilot to help you create an icebreaker slide

-Because this presentation will be given both in-person and virtually, let's give our audience a few minutes to join without the possibility of missing important information.
-Copilot can help generate an idea and then a slide for a fun icebreaker to keep our audience occupied while others join.
+In this task, you will use Copilot in PowerPoint to brainstorm icebreaker questions for a global audience and generate a slide with an image to engage participants at the start of your presentation.

 1. Let's first change the view in PowerPoint, Select **View ()1-> Normal (2)**.